 We have recently been blessed with a new version of 3CX, version 16.
 With this version we are given the capability to setup redundant gateways without the need for a secondary trunk and the duplication of DIDs and inbound routes that was necessary with version 15.

 1. Navigate to the SIP Trunks menu on the left menu column and click "Add SIP Trunk".
 Select 'US' as the country and 'SIPTRUNK.com' as the Provider.
 Enter your trunk number in the 'Main Trunk Number' field.
 Click OK.

-2. On the General tab of the trunk configuration, your 'Registrar/Server/Gateway' host should already be populated with 'gw1.siptrunk.com'.
+2. On the General tab of the trunk configuration, your 'Registrar/Server/Gateway' host should already be populated with 'gw.siptrunk.com' with the 'Auto Discovery' box checked.
 Under the Authentication section, enter your Trunk Number as the the Authentication ID and your Trunk Password (found in the SIPTRUNK portal under SIP Trunking --> SIP Trunks) as the Authentication Password.

 3. Select the 'Options' tab in the trunk configuration.
-Under 'Advanced', check 'Alternative Proxy' and enter 'gw2.siptrunk.com'.
+Under 'Advanced', the template should have 'Alternative Proxy' configured with 'gw2.siptrunk.com'.
 This will enable failover to our redundant gateway if the zombie apocalypse begins in Atlanta and gw1.siptrunk.com is taken down.

 4. Select the 'Inbound Parameters' tab in the trunk configuration.
 Change the 'CalledNum' parameter from 'To: User Part' to 'Request-Line URI: User Part'.
 Click OK to save the trunk configuration.

 5. Congratulations, your trunk should now be registered with SIPTRUNK!
 We now need to tell 3CX how to route outbound calls.
 Navigate to the 'Outbound Rules' menu and click 'Add'.
 We will be adding 3 separate rules as described below: